Row-finite equivalents exist only for row-countable graphs

-Originally, the notion of a Leavitt path algebra was defined and investigated for row-finite graphs (i.e., graphs for which each vertex emits at most finitely many edges).
-Subsequently, the Leavitt path algebras of more general graphs were investigated in \cite{AA3}; to wit, those graphs for which the vertices emit at most a countable number of edges.
-One of the methods used in \cite{AA3} to establish various results in this more general situation is as follows: associate with the given graph $E$ a row-finite graph $F$ for which the Leavitt path algebras $L(E)$ and $L(F)$ are closely related (specifically, are Morita equivalent), then apply known results about the Leavitt path algebras of row-finite graphs to conclude some structural property of $L(F)$, then transfer this information back to $L(E)$.
+The notion of a Leavitt path algebra was originally defined and investigated for row-finite graphs (i.e., graphs for which each vertex emits at most finitely many edges); see e.g. \cite{AAP1} and \cite{AMP}.
+Subsequently, the Leavitt path algebras of more general graphs were investigated in \cite{AA3}; more precisely, those graphs for which the vertices are allowed to emit an infinite (but at most countably infinite) number of edges.
+(We call such a graph {\it row-countable}.)
+One of the methods used in \cite{AA3} to establish various results in this more general situation is as follows: associate with the given row-countable graph $E$ a row-finite graph $F$ (a so-called {\it desingularization} of $E$) for which the Leavitt path algebras $L(E)$ and $L(F)$ are Morita equivalent, then apply known results about the Leavitt path algebras of row-finite graphs to conclude some structural property of $L(F)$, then transfer this property back to $L(E)$ via the equivalence.

-Recently the notion of a Leavitt path algebra has been investigated in settings where there are no restrictions placed on the cardinality of either the vertex set or edge set of the underlying graph $E$ (see e.g. \cite{AR1}, \cite{ARS}, and \cite{G}).
-In many contexts, results which have been established for graphs having infinite (but at most countable) emitters remain true verbatim in this general case.
+Subsequent to \cite{AA3}, the notion of a Leavitt path algebra has been investigated in settings where there are no restrictions placed on the cardinality of either the vertex set or edge set of the underlying graph $E$ (we refer to such as {\it unrestricted} graphs; these are called {\it uncountable} graphs in \cite{G}).
+Ken Goodearl's article \cite{G} contains an overarching discussion of the germane ideas which allow for the passing of information from countable graphs to unrestricted graphs.
+See also, e.g., \cite{ABR}, \cite{AR1}, and \cite{Ibero} for additional analyses of Leavitt path algebras of unrestricted graphs.

+Broadly speaking, here's a three step Procedure by which a number of properties of Leavitt path algebras of unrestricted graphs have been established.